Bilal Hussein (footballer)

-Professional career
+Club career

 Hussein began playing football with his local club Bromstens IK at the age of 7, and joined the AIK youth academy in 2014.
 On 20 January 2018, Hussein signed his first professional contract with AIK, keeping him at the club until 2021.
 He made his professional debut for AIK in a 2–0 Allsvenskan win over IK Sirius on 27 April 2018.

+On 30 August 2023, Hussein signed a three-year contract with Hertha BSC in Germany.

 International career

 Hussein was born in Sweden to Somali parents.
 He is a youth international for Sweden.
 He made his full international debut for Sweden on 9 January 2023, replacing Hugo Larsson 68 minutes into a friendly 2–0 win against Finland.